eigerco/polka-storage/storage/mater/BENCHMARK.md

 #### filestore

-Converts a source file to the CARv2 and writes it to the output file
+Converts a source file to the CARv2 and writes it to the output file.

 | Size / Duplication | 0%        | 10%       | 20%       | 40%       | 80%       |
 | ------------------ | --------- | --------- | --------- | --------- | --------- |